benjaminrosesr-tech/Project1/README.md

 # Portfolio
-This website is being used as a portfolio to showcase the abilities and scope of talent brought by Rose Digital Imaging
+This website serves as a portfolio to showcase the abilities and scope of talent offered by Rose Digital Imaging.
+This site will showcase the full range of abilities and skills I bring to Logos Brand Design, Photography, and Advertising.
+As I expand my abilities in full-stack development, I will also showcase those projects and abilities there as well.
+As this is a work portfolio, I will always be expanding and making changes as time goes on

 ## Developer
 Benjamin Rose